 This example uses two MRI images of a knee.
 The fixed image is a spin echo image, while the moving image is a spin echo image with inversion recovery.
 The two sagittal slices were acquired at the same time but are slightly out of alignment.

 imshowpair function is useful to visualize images during every part of the registration process.
-Use it to see the two images individually in a montage fashion or display them stacked to show the amount of misregistration.
+Use it to see the two images individually in a montage or display them overlapping to show the amount of misregistration.

 In the overlapping image from

 imshowpair, gray areas correspond to areas that have similar intensities, while magenta and green areas show places where one image is brighter than the other.
-In some image pairs, green and magenta areas don't always indicate misregistration, but in this example it's easy to use the color information to see where they do.
+In some image pairs, green and magenta areas do not always indicate misregistration, but in this example it is easy to use the color information to see where they do.

 imregconfig function makes it easy to pick the correct optimizer and metric configuration to use with